Shivanilarokar/DSA-Questions-/README.md

 ## Acknowledgments

 Thanks to all contributors and the open-source community for their support and inspiration.

+We welcome contributions!
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

+For any inquiries or feedback, feel free to reach out at [your email or contact link].

 Thank you for checking out *Project Name*!
 Happy coding!
 ```